banner

 The Song Thrush (Turdus philomelos), to the left and the Redwing (Turdus iliacus), to the right look rather similar.

 One of the best known birds in the garden is the Robin.
-You can often see it from close by, for it is not a shy bird at all.
+You can often see it from close by as it is not shy at all.
 Adults have the well known red breast.
 Males and females look identical and both have their own territory during winter, which they will defend.
 That's why both sexes sing, which is rare in the world of birds.
 And what's more: they sing nearly all year round.
 The young are very speckled, thus showing they actually belong to the Thrushes family.

 The Robin (Erithacus rubecula), to the left a chick, is a forward and even curious little bird.